VanVleet, Powell lead Raptors past Nets 104-99 for 2-0 lead - WHIZ News

-The victory gave the Raptors a 2-0 lead in the first round plyoff series.

-Kyle Lowry had 21 points, nine rebounds and forced a big turnover in the closing seconds for the second seeded Raptors.
+Kyle Lowry had 21 points, nine rebounds and forced a big turnover in the closing seconds that led to a game-sealing dunk for Powell.

+“It’s all feel,” Nurse said of the decision to play Siakam alongside VanVleet, Lowry, Powell and OG Anunoby.
+“I have tried to get my five guys who have played the best on the floor late.”

+Nurse spent the better part of the second half looking for the right mix to counteract the Nets’ decision to switch everything on defense.
+He finally found the right five in the fourth quarter.

 The Raptors raced to a 33-point second quarter lead in Game 1 and blew out the Nets 134-110 after converting a franchise playoff record 22 3-pointers on 44 attempts.